fuminaba/fuminaba/README.md

 * :space_invader: Machine learning, deep learning, statistical analysis

 ### :mortar_board: Education :school:
-:mortar_board: **Graduate Student in Interdisciplinary Oncology at [BCCRC](https://www.bccrc.ca/dept/io/labs/guillaud-lab) \[Current\]**
+* :mortar_board: **Graduate Student in Interdisciplinary Oncology at [BCCRC](https://www.bccrc.ca/dept/io/labs/guillaud-lab) \[Current\]**
-:mortar_board: Bachelor's in Medical Laboratory Science at the University of British Columbia \[2018-2022\]
+* :mortar_board: Bachelor's in Medical Laboratory Science at the University of British Columbia \[2018-2022\]
-:star2: Academia, data, gaming, programming enthusiast
+* :star2: Academia, data, gaming, programming enthusiast

-## **:computer: What do I do? :briefcase:**
+## **:computer: What am I up to? :briefcase:**
 :microscope: What I'm currently up to...
-:mag: Research project - nucleus instance segmentation, feature-based clustering, classification - predictive prognosis
+* :mag: Research project - nucleus instance segmentation, feature-based clustering, classification - predictive prognosis
-:book: Learning more about data science and deep learning online
+* :book: Learning more about data science and deep learning online
-:microscope: Diving into the field of digital pathology through literature searches, and getting involved in research
+* :microscope: Diving into the field of digital pathology through literature searches, and getting involved in research

-## **Some of my goals: :white_check_mark: :earth_asia:**
+## **:white_check_mark: Some of my goals:  :earth_asia:**
-:earth_asia: Travel over the world, interact, and experience
+* :earth_asia: Travel over the world, interact, and experience
-:scroll: Publish my research work to a journal as first author
+* :scroll: Publish my research work to a journal as first author
-:globe_with_meridians: Become more involved in digital pathology/oncology field
+* :globe_with_meridians: Become more involved in digital pathology/oncology field
+* :airplane: Travel internationally to a research conference